Get

 Film Length 1 hr 35 min

-Grab the entire family to enjoy this family film about a human family who gets adopted by a Golden Retriever named Pilot!
-Pilot eventually ends up having a litter of puppies, which the father of the household insists must be given away.
-But once the puppies are gone, the family realizes (with some help from Pilot) how much they miss the dogs and head out to track them down and bring them home.
-It’s a sweet, feel-good movie featuring a cast you’ll recognize (Betty White!
-Robert Wagner!).
+Grab the family to enjoy this film about a family who gets adopted by a Golden Retriever named Pilot!
+Pilot eventually ends up having a litter of puppies, which the household’s father insists must be given away.
+But once the puppies are gone, the family realizes how much they miss the dogs and rushes to track them down and bring them home.
+It’s a sweet, feel-good movie featuring Betty White and Robert Wagner.

 13. Cybermutt